Money matters are complex and even scary. How you choose to approach finances mentally is key to mastering them.

 Other times, they misunderstand risk in a financial product and lose their principal.
 As Warren Buffett notes, “Investors lose more money chasing high rates of return than they do at the point of a gun.”

 Some do not understand the power of compounding interest, both when investing and when borrowing.
 Even tiny differences in investment returns mushroom over time.
 A simple habit of saving $100 every week can result in a dramatic amount of savings over a long period such as 20 years.
 Likewise, borrowing $300 for a week until payday is destructive, especially when it becomes a habit.
 Learning this fundamental truth is essential to money mindfulness.

 There is also a spiritual element to money mindfulness.
 It teaches us that the winner in life is not the one with the most toys at death.
 Real winners know how much is enough.

 Of course, practicing money mindfulness is far from easy.
 When the problem is internal, not the result of external forces, diagnosing and fixing it is hard.
 As Cassius in William Shakespeare’s Julius Caesar says to his friend: “The fault, dear Brutus, is not in our stars, but in ourselves.”
 This is why you need an objective third party to point you on the right path.

 Using a trusted and knowledgeable financial advisor can help you make better decisions and improve your situation substantially over time.
 That's why financial advisors rely on other financial advisors in their own financial affairs.
 As a professional, we know it is impossible to be objective about our own money.

 It is a huge weight off our shoulders to turn it over and rely on the wisdom of others.
 Doctors don't take out their own appendixes, lawyers don’t represent themselves in court and financial do-it-yourselfers can be their own worst problem.

-As the entire country grapples with the emotional challenges of the current stay-at-home orders, consider developing your own money mindfulness.
+As the country grapples with the emotional challenges amidst current stay-at-home orders, consider developing your money mindfulness.
 You and your family will be glad you did.